* Marc Dunoyer appointed to replace Simon Lowth as CFO

 Mark Clark of Deutsche Bank said higher operating costs suggested there would be "minor" downgrades in earnings forecasts.

-Sales in the quarter slid by 6 percent to $6.25 billion, weighed down by loss of patent protection on several drugs - including, in some markets, its top-selling cholesterol fighter Crestor - while EPS tumbled 28 percent.
+Sales in the quarter slid by 6 percent to $6.25 billion, weighed down by the loss of patent protection on several drugs - including, in some markets, its top-selling cholesterol fighter Crestor - while EPS tumbled 28 percent.

 "Core" operating profit of $2.03 billion, which excludes certain items, generated EPS of $1.21.
 Analysts had, on average, forecast core EPS of $1.22 and sales of $6.44 billion, according to Thomson Reuters.